hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 - `id` - the value you provide here will determine the name of the deployment-units that come along with the module, and will be important to remember when it comes to creating links to the module.
 - `tier` - the tier that the components within the module should be created within.
 - `originLink` - a link configuration to tell the module what we’re going to use as the `cdn` origin - in this case that’s our `spa`.
-- `userpoolClientLink` - a link to a `userpoolclient` - we haven’t created one of those - we’ll do it now.
+- `userpoolClientLink` - a link to a `userpoolclient` ( we will add this client in the next couple of steps)

-## Update Lambda Region
+### Update Lambda Region

-This module includes a lambda ( deployment unit `<id>_lmb`) that must be specifically deployed into the **us-east-1** (required for cloudfront Lambda@Edge).
+The `cdnlambda` module includes a lambda ( deployment unit `door-lmb`) that must be specifically deployed into the **us-east-1** ( this is required for cloudfront Lambda@Edge ).
 For this to happen we must override any other Region configuration you may have, but only for this one component.
-The below example will apply it product-wide, only for the component with an `id` of `door-lmb`:
+The below example will apply it product-wide for an components which belong to the deployment unit `door-lmb`:

 ```json
 {